 Major Hostplants.
 Vitis and Parthenocissus spp.
 An occasional pest of grapevines (Bodenheimer, 1926).

 Minor Hostplants.
 Galium, Fuchsia, Epilobium, Beta, Impatiens, Convolvulus, Scrophularia, Verbascum, Syringa, Rumex, Begonia, Arum, Mirabilis, Cissus, Zantedeschia and Caladium.
 In the Azores, Zantedeschia aethiopica is commonly utilized.
-Has also been found in gardens on Pentas lanceolata and Commicarpus plumbagineus (syn.
-Boerhavia plumbaginacea) in Israel (Dubi Benyamini, pers. comm.
+Has also been found in gardens in Israel on Pentas lanceolata and Commicarpus plumbagineus (syn.
+Boerhavia plumbaginacea) (Dubi Benyamini, pers. comm.
 2015).
 In the Canary Islands often on Rumex vesicarius.
 Epilobium angustifolium is utilized more often than expected.

 [The houseplant, Cissus antarctica (kangaroo vine), is a very good substitute hostplant during the winter months, as are various species of wild Rumex and Emex (dock) in milder areas.]